JustinCharbonneau/Author-Classification/README.md

 Enter your sentence : I, if I be aliue, and your minde hold, and your\nDinner worth the eating\n\n   Cassi.
 ```

-Next, you can choose using four different classification algorithms by entering the abreviation of the algorithm.
+Next, the application will clean the input by tokenizing the text, removing stopwords, lemmatizing them and then vectorizing them using a the fitted TF-IDF and Count vectorizers.

+Now, you can choose between four different classification algorithms by entering the abreviation of the algorithm.
 This will upload the pickle file containing the serialized model.

 ```
 Please enter a model (MLP, DT, SVM, KNN): MLP